rosasurfer/ministruts/src/db/orm/README.md

-    "type"        => "{type}",                  // scalar PHP type of the variable (required) "column"      => "{column-name}",           // database column (optional, default: same as "name") "column-type" => "{column-type}",           // database column type (optional, default: same as "type") "primary-key" => true,                      // marks the property as the identity field of the entity (optional) "version"     => true,                      // marks the property as the version field of the entity (optional) "soft-delete" => true,                      // defines the property as marker for "soft-deleted" entities (optional) ];
+    "type"        => "{type}",                  // scalar PHP type of the variable (required) "column"      => "{column-name}",           // database column (optional, default: same as "name") "column-type" => "{column-type}",           // database column type (optional, default: same as "type") "primary-key" => true,                      // marks the property as identity field of the entity (optional) "version"     => true,                      // marks the property as version field of the entity (optional) "soft-delete" => true,                      // defines the property as marker for "soft-deleted" entities (optional) ];
 ```